 Driving YouTube Subscribers: Amplifying the Value of a Video Viewer

 Given the staggering amount of content uploaded to YouTube every hour, how can brands stand out?
-Enter YouTube channel subscribers.
-It’s no secret that celebrities, bands, and influencers take great care to grow their channels—it broadens their reach and expands their existing fan base.
+Enter YouTube subscribers.
+It’s no secret that celebrities, bands, and influencers take great care to grow subscribers on their channels—it broadens their reach and expands their existing fan base.

 Recently, we were tasked with a different kind of music campaign—could we run ads urging YouTube users to subscribe to a channel, rather than just view a video?
 Our client had recently developed “Los Proximos” a collaborative channel where several artists could post their material.
 The channel was a blank slate for us to grow.